 EGSS data are compiled following the statistical concepts and definitions set out in the System of Environmental-Economic Accounting 2012 – Central Framework (SEEA CF 2012, see the links under Reference documents on environmental accounts).

-The first two tables present data produced and submitted to Eurostat by EU Member States, EFTA countries, candidate countries and the UK.
+The first two tables present data produced and submitted to Eurostat by EU Member States, EFTA countries and candidate countries.
 Eurostat publishes these data following a validation process.
 For table 'env_ac_egss2', Eurostat produces output and gross value added volume estimates, i.e. discounting for changes in prices, for all countries.
 Eurobase table 'env_ac_egss3' contains solely EGSS aggregates for the EU that are calculated by Eurostat from own estimates based on methods documented in Eurostat's EGSS practical guide, using publicly available data sources.

 3.2.
 Classification system